 Mean score of companies in the Chemicals industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Avon Products, Inc. reported total carbon emissions of approximately 285,676,000 kg CO2e.
 This figure includes 10,151,000 kg CO2e from Scope 1 emissions, 19,721,000 kg CO2e from Scope 2 emissions (market-based), and a significant 236,083,000 kg CO2e from Scope 3 emissions.
 The Scope 3 emissions encompass various categories, with the use of sold products contributing a substantial 788,673,000 kg CO2e.
-Comparatively, in 2023, Avon’s total emissions were about 410,242,000 kg CO2e, indicating a reduction in overall emissions in 2024.
-The company has set ambitious targets to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 42% from 2020 to 2030.
-Notably, Avon achieved a reduction of 14% in Scope 1 and 2 emissions in the Philippines and 16% in South Africa year-on-year.
-Avon is committed to reaching net zero emissions by 2050, aligning with the Science Based Targets initiative (SBTi) criteria to limit global warming to 1.5°C above pre-industrial levels.
-This commitment reflects a long-term strategy to address climate change comprehensively across all scopes of emissions.
-The emissions data is cascaded from Avon Products, Inc. as part of its corporate family relationship with Natura &Co Holding S.A., which influences its sustainability initiatives and targets.
+Comparatively, in 2023, Avon’s total emissions were about 410,242,000 kg CO2e, with Scope 1 at 12,590,000 kg CO2e, Scope 2 at 24,772,000 kg CO2e (market-based), and Scope 3 at 372,880,000 kg CO2e.
+This indicates a notable reduction in total emissions from 2023 to 2024.
+Avon has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 42% from 2020 to 2030.
+This target is part of a broader strategy to achieve net zero emissions by 2050, in alignment with the Science Based Targets initiative (SBTi) criteria, which aims to limit global warming to 1.5°C above pre-industrial levels.
+The company has previously achieved a reduction of over 30% in Scope 1 and 2 emissions from a 2005 baseline by 2020, surpassing its initial target of a 20% reduction.
+In 2021, Avon further reduced its Scope 1 and 2 emissions by 4.6%, saving over a thousand metric tonnes of carbon.
+Avon Products, Inc. operates as a current subsidiary of Natura & Co Holding S.A., which influences its sustainability initiatives and targets.
+The emissions data and climate commitments reflect Avon’s ongoing efforts to enhance its environmental performance and contribute to global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents